-During the year ended December 31, 2015, we entered into equity distribution agreements to issue and sell, from time to time, up to \$200.0 million in aggregate offering price of our common shares.
-Sales of common shares will be made by means of ordinary brokers' transactions, which may include block trades, or transactions that are deemed to be "at the market" offerings.
-During 2015, we did not sell shares of common stock under our equity distribution agreement.
-At December 31, 2015, we had \$200.0 million available under this agreement.
+At-The-Market Program.
+During 2015, we entered into an equity distribution agreement (or Original Agreement) to issue and sell, from time to time, up to \$200.0 million in aggregate offering price of our common shares.
+Sales of common shares are made by means of ordinary brokers' transactions, which may include block trades, or transactions that are deemed to be "at the market" offerings.
+During the twelve months ended December 31, 2016, we sold 1,643,017 shares of common stock for \$78.6 million in net proceeds under the Original Agreement.